Spain flag

-Postal codes for Azpeitia range from 20730 to 20738 in País Vasco, Guipúzcoa, Urola-Costa, Spain.
-The table below lists ZIP codes and postcodes for places within Azpeitia.
+Postal Codes (Códigos postales) for Azpeitia range from 20730 to 20738 in Urola-Costa, Guipúzcoa, País Vasco, Spain.
+To find exact Postal Codes and postcodes within Azpeitia, choose from the districts below.

 Postal Codes for Places in Azpeitia